 Mount Mary University regards a proactive approach to wellness as necessary in the development of students.
-As such, the University requires most students to maintain health insurance (see Health Insurance section of this Bulletin).
+As such, the University encourages all students to maintain adequate health insurance coverage.
 Mount Mary University does not have an on-campus health insurance clinic and expects students to take an active role in their well-being by utilizing the resources and services provided by area hospitals and clinics.
 Mount Mary University provides short-term mental health counseling services to students.
 See the "Counseling Services" section of this Bulletin).

 Students living in Caroline Hall must complete an online Student Health Record prior to living on campus.
-This form can be found under the "Campus Life" tab in the "Residence Life" section.
+This form can be found under the "Campus Life" tab in the "Residence Life" section of My Mount Mary.
 The Student Health Record collects information pertaining to students' health status, health insurance, and immunizations.
 Please see the Caroline Hall Resident Handbook for details regarding required and recommended immunizations.